arokem/python-matlab-bridge/README.md

         lol = arg1 + arg2;
     end

-by calling:
+you would call:

     res = mlab.run_func('path/to/jk.m', {'arg1': 3, 'arg2': 5})
     print res['result']

-which will print 8.

-Or you can run some arbitrary matlab code:

-    res = mlab.run_code('a=10; b=a+3')
+This would print `8`.

-You can shut down the MATLAB server by calling
+You can shut down the MATLAB server by calling:

     mlab.stop()

-NB: you can call MATLAB code before the server starts by adding code to the ./matlab/startup.m file.
+Tip: you can execute MATLAB code at the beginning of each of your matlab sessions by adding code to the `~/startup.m` file.

 ### Matlab magic:

-This can be used in an ipython session in the following manner:
+The Matlab magic allows you to use pymatbridge in the context of the IPython notebook format.

     import pymatbridge as pymat
     ip = get_ipython()